xmartlabs/xmartlabs.github.io/_posts/2018-06-21-ML-Kit-CoreML.md

 > Note: These numbers are averages.
 We had periods were Core ML ran at 48 FPS.

-We can see that it is beneficial to use double buffering as it increases overall performance for both ML Kit and Core ML as it leaves GPU and CPU with less idle time.
+We can see that it is beneficial to use double buffering as it increases overall performance for both ML Kit and Core ML as it leaves the GPU and CPU with less idle time.

 Also we note a very small advantage for Core ML here.